26 Nov The Ultimate Guide: What is Computer Forensics?

 In our experience, it’s very rare to see anti-forensics tools used correctly and frequently enough to totally obscure their presence or the presence of the evidence they were used to hide.

 Data often isn’t stored on a person’s computer but on remote computers which they are renting storage space on, otherwise known as the ‘cloud’.
 This data may be in a different country, meaning access to it could involve different legislation.
 And if access is possible, it may be complicated and expensive.

 Legal issues can confuse or distract from a computer examiner’s findings.
 One example of this is the ‘Trojan Defence’.
-A Trojan is a piece of computer code disguised as something benign but which has a hidden and malicious purpose.
-Trojans have many uses, including key-logging, up/downloading files and installing viruses.
+A Trojan is a piece of computer code disguised as something benign, but which has a hidden and malicious purpose.
+Trojans have many uses, including key-logging, uploading or downloading files, and installing viruses.

 A lawyer may be able to argue that actions on a computer were not carried out by a user, but instead automated by a Trojan without the user’s knowledge.
 This kind of Trojan Defence has been successfully used even when no trace of a Trojan or other malicious code was found on the suspect’s computer.

 In such cases, a competent opposing lawyer supplied with evidence from a competent computer forensic analyst should be able to dismiss the argument.
 A good examiner will have identified and addressed possible arguments from the ‘opposition’ during the analysis and writing stages of their report.